 Lake Burton Civic Association

-Lake Burton Civic Association (LBCA) is organized as a not-for-profit organization for the mutual benefit of its Members.
-The purpose of LBCA is to promote and maintain the interests and concerns of the Lake Burton area residents in identifying and resolving mutual problems regarding safety, security, county services, and water quality.
-LBCA provides significant support to the Volunteer Fire Departments (VFDs) and other Volunteer Organizations serving the Lake Burton area, and maintains liaison with Georgia Power Company.
+The Lake Burton Civic Association (LBCA) is organized as a not-for-profit organization for the mutual benefit of its members.
+The purpose of the LBCA is to promote and maintain the interests and concerns of Lake Burton area residents in identifying and resolving mutual problems regarding safety, security, county services and water quality.
+The LBCA provides significant support to the volunteer fire departments (VFDs) and other volunteer organizations serving the Lake Burton area, and maintains liaison with Georgia Power Company.
 All persons (including co-owners and family members) who own, lease or share property in the Lake Burton area are encouraged to join.

-LBCA was formed in 1969 as the Tallulah River Civic Association (TRCA) to assist lake residents with various issues affecting them.
+The LBCA was formed in 1969 as the Tallulah River Civic Association (TRCA) to assist lake residents with various issues affecting them.
 The name was changed to the Lake Burton Civic Association, Inc. in 1974.
-The Association became a 501(c)(4) not-for-profit Civic Association in 2000.
-As a not-for-profit Civic Association, and not a Home Owners Association, LBCA has a responsibility to be a good citizen in the greater Rabun County community.
-LCBA currently has approximately 900 memberships consisting of two persons each.
-These 1,800 individuals have an important voice in Rabun County.
+The association became a 501(c)(4) not-for-profit civic association in 2000.
+As a not-for-profit civic association, and not a home owners association, the LBCA has a responsibility to be a good citizen in the greater Rabun County community.
+The LCBA currently has approximately 1,000 memberships consisting, mostly, of two persons each.
+These 2,000 individuals have an important voice in Rabun County.

-In 2000, LBCA also formed Lake Burton Civic Association Foundation, Inc. (LBCAF) as a supporting 501(c)(3) Charitable Foundation to receive tax deductable charitable contributions.
+In 2000, the LBCA also formed the Lake Burton Civic Association Foundation, Inc. (LBCAF) as a supporting 501(c)(3) charitable foundation to receive tax deductible charitable contributions.
 A portion of the LBCA dues, and all donations received, are transferred to LBCAF.
-All money raised by the LBCA Home Tours and Golf Tournaments is earmarked for the Foundation in support of the Lake Burton area VFDs and other Rabun County charities.
+All money raised by the LBCA Tour of Homes and the Annual LBCA Golf Tournament is earmarked for the foundation in support of the Lake Burton area VFDs and other Rabun County charities.

 The concerns facing us today remain much the same as those addressed by the TRCA in the early 1970’s.
 They include: roads, road signage, garbage disposal, lake safety, security and fire protection.